Vivek Express: Okha - Tuticorin Vivek Express

 This too, is a weekly train, numbered 19567/19568.
 It connects Okha, Gujarat (which is the westernmost tip of India) to Thoothukudi, the "Pearl City", in Tamil Nadu in South India.
 This train covers 3043 km in 54:25 hours.
 It travels through the states of Gujarat, Maharashtra, Andhra Pradesh, Karnataka and Tamil Nadu.

 This train is also religiously important, as it joins two places of religious significance, namely Lord Krishna's Dwarka and Rameswaram, which lies close to Thoothukudi.

-The train covers important cities en route, namely Rajkot, Ahmedabad, Vadodara, Surat, Mumbai Vasai Road, Kalyan, Pune, Gulbarga, RAICHUR JUNCTION, Bangalore (Krishnarajapuram), Salem, Karur and Madurai.
+The train covers important cities en route, namely Rajkot, Ahmedabad, Vadodara, Surat, Mumbai Vasai Road, Kalyan, Pune, Kalaburagi, Raichur, Bangalore (Krishnarajapuram), Salem, Karur and Madurai.

 Bandra Terminus Jammu Tawi Vivek Express

 This train seeks its origin from Bandra Terminus, one of the main stations in Mumbai.
 This train, 19027/19028, like other Vivek Expresses, is also a weekly train from Bandra Terminus, Mumbai to Jammu Tawi in North India.
 However, unlike other typical North Indian trains, this train bypasses New Delhi or Delhi NCR.
 It goes via Surat, Vadodara, Ahmedabad, Mehsana, Abu Road, Jodhpur, Degana, Churu, Sadulpur, Hisar, Ludhiana, Jalandhar and Chakki Bank, thus bypassing Delhi NCR.